eatubid/cart/README.md

-# cart run the CartTest.java as junit
+# Run the CartTest.java as junit